 5. Committing and taking action

 What is the purpose of having a plan if you do not execute it?
 Make sure that you won’t forget your plan.
 Be committed to it and take the action that is necessary to implement it.

 Your personal development plan should also detail how you plan to improve in what kind of areas.
 You can consider the following learning opportunities:

 - Joining groups

-There are many more ways to gain exciting skills in new knowledge.
+There are much more ways to gain exciting skills in new knowledge.
 Let’s continue with some examples.

 Personal development plan examples